luhuan9420/Fault-tolerant-Surfstore/README.md

 ## Implementation
 ### Server
 `BlockStore.go` provides a skeleton implementation of the `BlockStoreInterface` and `MetaStore.go` provides a skeleton implementation of the `MetaStoreInterface`
-**You must implement the methods in these 2 files which have `panic("todo")` as their body.**

-`cmd/SurfstoreServerExec/main.go` also has a method `startServer` **which you must implement**.
+`cmd/SurfstoreServerExec/main.go` also has a method `startServer`.
 Depending on the service type specified, it should register a `MetaStore`, `BlockStore`, or `Both` and start listening for connections from clients.

 ### Client
-`SurfstoreRPCClient.go` provides the gRPC client stub for the surfstore gRPC server. **You must implement the methods in this file which have `panic("todo")` as their body.** (Hint: one of them has been implemented for you)
+`SurfstoreRPCClient.go` provides the gRPC client stub for the surfstore gRPC server.
+(Hint: one of them has been implemented for you)

-`SurfstoreUtils.go` also has the following method which **you need to implement** for the sync logic of clients:
+`SurfstoreUtils.go` also has the following method which for the sync logic of clients:
 ```go
 /*
 Implement the logic for a client syncing with the server here.